7sferry/gatsby-remark-link-on-headers/README.md

 ## Examples of usage

-The plugins will replace the headers with an anchor link based on headings options.
+No more actions required.
+The plugin will add an anchor link to headings tag automatically based on headings options after install this plugin.

 ## Changelogs